 Your customers are just like you.
 They want to glance at your home page and know exactly what you do.
 They want to find useful information, written in clear language.
-They want to access the Web where it's convenient, whether that's a computer at work or the phone in their pocket.
+They want to access the Web where it's convenient, whether that's a laptop, a tablet, or the phone in their pocket.
 Most of all, they want to find what they need quickly.

 And oh, yes, you need to make sure your site is great-looking, accessible, compelling, inexpensive to update, and attractive to search engines.